b3n-byte/CS-journey/Cybersecurity/Networking.md

 - IP stands for Internet Protocol and is split into 4 Octets
 - IPv6 is being used so more devices can have an IP address (trillions of combos)
 - MAC stands for Media Access Control and is a devices physical network interface, it can be spoofed (changed)
+- ping uses ICMP (Internet Control Message Protocol), ping is measured in ms between when these 'packets' were sent and recieved
+- ping -c number_packets_sending IP-or_website_URL: tells you the ping of an IP address of website URL